 - improve online training ROI.

-Tugela People provide a full System Integration and HR Automation Service.
+Tugela People provides a full System Integration and HR Process Automation Service.

-To discuss your eLearning requirements or book a demo, please contact us on tel +44(0)1908 030360 or email: email@example.com.
-Alternatively, complete the ‘Get in touch’ form, and a member of our eLearning team will be in contact with you.
+To discuss your eLearning requirements or book a demo, please get in touch with us on +44(0)1908 030360 or email@example.com.
+Alternatively, complete the ‘Get in touch’ form and a member of our eLearning team will be in contact with you.

 Industry trends towards Learning & Development

 The COVID-19 pandemic sparked transformation, collaboration, agility, and innovation in the learning and development industry.
 Research conducted by Brandon Hall through the end of 2020 paints a picture of shifting priorities and a renewed focus on making learning agile and adaptable to meet the future needs of the business.

 Even before the current crisis, changing technologies and new ways of working were disrupting jobs and the skills employees need to do them.
 Respondents on a recent McKinsey & Company survey expect to see skills gaps as market and technology trends alter organisations’ talent needs.

 What is a Learning Management System?